 Our Senior Leadership Team liaise with the local feeder schools to ensure that all information will be shared with teachers, so that they are aware of each child’s needs.
 Staff from Moreton School visit all schools where pupils are transferring to the academy.
-If the pupil has a Statement of Special Educational Needs/ Education, Health and Care Plan (EHCP) or requires SEND support, then it is likely that the SENDCo will visit also.
+If the pupil has an Education, Health and Care Plan (EHCP) or requires SEND support, then it is likely that the SENDCo will visit also.

 Every pupil is invited to attend two transition days where they experience some lessons.
 They are given a tour of the building so they can familiarise themselves with their new academy.
 There are also opportunities to meet with existing pupils who will discuss with them what life at Moreton School is like.